Shall I tell of stars hidden by the queen?

 I don't want your cheery

-unicorns all sparkly brite
+unicorns sparkly brite

-you scoop their rainbow poop but
+you scoop their poop but

 I don't give a fat rat's arse